JrmCkh/Bash_Shell/README.md

+# Project Description
+The goal of this project is to implement and test Bash (Unix Shell).
+It encompasses the concepts and practices of software testing and debugging, including unit testing, integration testing, system testing, and the use of automated testing tools.

 # Setup Project Structure
 1. Go to [File] > [Project Structure]... (or press _Ctrl+Alt+Shift+S_)\
    ![Screenshot of File to Project Structure](img/file-to-project-structure-screenshot.png)